Donnto/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, arrays and strings
+## More pointers, arrays and strings

-Project done during Full Stack Software Engineering studiesat Alx School.
-It aims to learn about pointers and arrays in C language.
+This Project It aims to learn about pointers and arrays in C language.

-Technologies
+## Technologies
-C files are compiled using gcc 4.8.4
+C files are compiled using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.

 C files are written according to the C90 standard Tested on Ubuntu 20.04 LTS

-Files
+## Files
 All of the following files are programs written in C:

-Filename	Description
+## Filename	Description

 0-strcat.c:	Concatenates two strings